-Durable Objects · Cloudflare Workers docs
+Durable Objects

 fetch() method of a stub has the exact same signature as the global

-fetch.
-However, instead of sending an HTTP request to the internet, the request is always sent to the Durable Object to which the stub points.
+.
+However, instead of sending an HTTP request to the Internet, the request is always sent to the Durable Object to which the stub points.

 Any uncaught exceptions thrown by the Durable Object’s

-fetch() handler are propagated to the caller's
+fetch() handler will be propagated to the caller’s

 fetch() promise.